scala/docs.scala-lang/_overviews/scala3-book/fun-partial-functions.md

 {% endtab %}
 {% endtabs %}

-To check if a partial function is for an argument, use the `isDefinedAt` method:
+To check if a partial function is defined for an argument, use the `isDefinedAt` method:

 {% tabs fun-partial-2 %}
 {% tab 'Scala 2 and 3' %}